stakater/trireme-kubernetes/deployment/README.md

 ## Configuration file

 Configuration is filled in through a standard Kubernetes ConfigMap (`config.yaml`).
 There is a single ConfigMap used for the whole bundle.
+The config map should be the only place where parameters need to be changed.
+Those parameters and associated defaults are:

 ```
   # Logging: Could be debug, info, warning, error.
 Info is recommended.